 Thanks to a blog post here, we learn from the comments that Jeremy was just 14 when he wrote the game, and was part of a series of three titles, including Mario’s Brewery and Firefighter Mario (which we digitally preserved in December 2015).
 They were written for 4K cartridges, hence were very simple affairs!

 Pubjumper Mario was described by Jeremy as a Popeye clone, featuring a large bouncer in Bluto’s role.
-We believe that the game was finished, but it doesn’t seem to be anywhere online yet.
-Can you help us find it?
+For years it was lost, but in March 2021 – it was released by Army of Darkness and found by Black Beard.

 Jeremy Thorne speaks about his games via this blog post: